AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/workspace-folders/about-folders.md

 exl-id: e12e271e-ce15-4535-bb48-1976395cf755
 role: User
 ---
-# About Folders in Analytics
+# About folders

-Folders in Analytics is a folder management system displayed on the Adobe Analytics landing page and when **Workspace** > **Projects** is selected.
+Folders in Customer Journey Analytics is a folder management system available on the Adobe Analytics landing page when you have selected to [Show Folders & Projects](../freeform-overview.md#show-selector).

-Folders in Workspace helps you organize and categorize your projects for better retrieval and access.
-In addition, a shared Company folder allows Admins to easily create and share content with all Workspace users.

-When you have a long list of projects, navigating to a specific project has its challenges.
-With the folders feature, you can create folders and sub-folders to manage your projects, making it easier to find projects when you need them.
+Folders in Workspace helps you to organize and categorize your projects.
+With the folders functionality, you can create folders and sub-folders to manage your projects.

 There are two types of folders in Workspace: the Company folder and personal folders.
+A shared Company folder allows administrators to create and share content with all Workspace users.

-When you log in to Workspace, the Projects home page displays a list of your projects along with the Company folder and any personal folders that you created.
+When you log in to Analyis Workspace, and you have previously selected to [Show Folders & Projects](../freeform-overview.md#show-selector)., the Projects home page displays a list of your projects along with the Company folder and any personal folders that you created.
+Otherwise, you will just see a list of your projects and you have to select [Show Folders & Projects](../freeform-overview.md#show-selector) to show folders.

 ![Projects home page](../assets/landing-page2.png)

-## About the Company folder {#company-folder}
+## Company folder

 The Company folder is a shared-access folder for projects that Admins can share with all users.